 These fine elastic fibers cannot typically be seen on routine haematoxylin and eosin (H&E)-stained tissue sections, therefore special stains are required to highlight them.
-You can read more about H&E in these articles from the Microscopy and Imaging Channel- Part 1:Method and Tips, Part 2: Recipes and Materials.
+You can read more about H&E in these articles from the Microscopy and Imaging Channel- Part 1:Method and Tips, and Part 2: Recipes and Materials.

-Although there are numerous special stains for identification of elastic fibers, VVG is most commonly used because it is quick, and produces intense staining of elastic fibers.
+Although there are numerous special stains for the identification of elastic fibers, VVG is most commonly used because it is quick, and produces intense staining of elastic fibers.

 General principles of the stain

 VVG is a two-part combination stain that enables differentiation of some connective tissue components in a tissue that are not easily distinguished by H&E staining:

 Verhoeff stain component: an iron-haematoxylin stain that is specific for elastic fibers.
 It forms strong bonds with elastin, the main component of elastic connective tissue.